 - Don’t forget to save the file as a macro-enabled workbook to avoid losing the code.
 Otherwise, the custom formula won’t work.

-Now you know how to create a list of currency symbols in excel.
+Now you know how to create a list of currency symbols in Excel.
 Do you have any further queries or suggestions?
 Please let us know using the comment section below.
-You can also visit our ExcelDemy blog to explore more about excel.
 Stay with us and keep learning.